acollamati/starchat-doc/docs/index.md

 * _disjunction_:  as above, the probability that at least one is true (`1-(1-P(A))*(1-P(B))`)
 * _max_: takes the max score of returned by the expression arguments
 * _reinfConjunction_: conjuction which uses a 1.1 value instead of 1 as boolean true
+* _binarize_: take the result of an expression output 1.0 if the score is > 0, 0.0 otherwise
+* _eq_ compare the score of two expression, output 1.0 if they are the same, 0.0 otherwise
+* _lt_ compare the score of two expression, output 1.0 if the first arg is less than the second, 0.0 otherwise
+* _gt_ compare the score of two expression, output 1.0 if the first arg is greater than the second, 0.0 otherwise
+* _lte_ compare the score of two expression, output 1.0 if the first arg is less or equal than the second, 0.0 otherwise
+* _gte_ compare the score of two expression, output 1.0 if the first arg is greater or equal than the second, 0.0 otherwise

 ### Technical corner: `expressions`